Livestock Health

 An example of a loose mineral feeder.
 It is important to keep minerals dry.

-In the past we offered protein tubs.
-Different ones offer varying amounts of protein, fats, minerals etc so read the labels.
+Protein tubs vary in amounts of protein, fats, minerals etc so read the labels.
+Some are formulated with fly control, others help control bloat.
 Often we offered tubs to pregnant first calf heifers and then again once they calved and became pregnant 2 year olds with a calf at the side.
 We have also offered tubs over winter/pre-breeding to bring cows into better body condition.
-However, the last two years we have done a better job of selecting and keeping the right genetics, deworming properly and getting better hay so we haven’t needed the tubs which has cut back on the expense of them.
+Making good genetic choices, increasing hay quality, fertilizing fields and worming are all important to a healthy body condition.

 Purina Hi Energy 20 AN Cube